Garmin Fenix 8 Review | Cash Grab ❌ 8 cons ✔️ 18 Pros

 Garmin Fenix 8 Review – Strength Coach and Workouts

 Garmin continues to tweak the menu and quick-access widget design but hasn’t quite nailed it yet.
 For new users, navigating the complex interface remains a challenge.
-The menu and sports profile start screens are still far from intuitive, and while the widgets do present their data well, they lack the visual appeal one expects from a premium sports watch.
+The menu and sports profile start screens are still far from intuitive, and while the widgets present their data well, they lack the visual appeal one expects from a premium sports watch.

 If you want the best, you want a Fenix.
-Starting at $1,000, it’s undeniably a premium product, but at this price point, you’re paying for niceties rather than essentials.
-For those who already own a Fenix 6 Pro or Fenix 7, or 7 Pro there’s little reason to upgrade beyond personal preference.
+Starting at $1,000, it’s undeniably a premium product, but you’re paying for niceties rather than essentials at this price point.
+For those who already own a Fenix 6 Pro, Fenix 7, or 7 Pro, there’s little reason to upgrade beyond personal preference.
 The new features simply don’t justify the escalating price.

 The Garmin Fenix 8 remains an exceptional sports watch, unmatched in accuracy and performance for fitness enthusiasts.
 However, if you’re expecting a flawless smartwatch experience, you might be left wanting.
 For those deeply invested in sports and outdoor activities, it’s hard to beat—but the smartwatch experience still lags behind the competition.